Becoming a Mental Health Nurse

 If you would like to gain the necessary education to become a mental health nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-The salary of a mental health nurse increases with education and experience:
+The salary of a mental health nurse increases with education and experience.
+According to the Bureau of Labor Statistics:

-Employment of registered nurses is expected to grow by 26% (much faster than the average for all occupations) between 2010 and 2020.
+Employment of registered nurses is expected to grow by 19% (much faster than the average for all occupations) between 2012 and 2022, according to the BLS.
 The aging of the baby boomer generation will increase the demand for mental health services in coming decades.
 During this time, more patients will require treatment for stroke, Alzheimer’s disease and related dementias.
 The national shortage of psychiatrists is also increasing the demand for mental health nurse practitioners, particularly in rural areas.